VlachosGroup/pMuTT/docs/source/io.rst

 dictionary should be ``'class': str(self.__class__)`` so that it can be decoded later.
 The other elements should be the attributes that can be used to reinitialize the object and must be JSON-supported objects.
-A simple example using :class:`~pMuTT.statmech.trans.IdealTrans` is shown below.
+A simple example using :class:`~pMuTT.statmech.trans.FreeTrans` is shown below.

 .. code:: python